 Yoga has kept me going, both physically and mentally, for most of my adult life.
 I have a wealth of knowledge and experience based on more than 25 years of practising and teaching yoga.

-I started my yoga journey by learning Iyengar from the classic Light on Yoga written by my No.1 Guru B.K.S.
+I started yoga learning Iyengar Yoga from the classic Light on Yoga written by the renowned teacher B.K.S.
 Iyengar.
 I have since learned many different types of yoga, all of which serve to consolidate my belief that yoga is yoga – it needs no embellishment.

 I’ve studied and trained as a teacher with CamYoga, Seasonal Yoga Teacher Training Academy and the Yoga Sports Science Institute.
-I have also attended courses at Sivananda Yoga in Putney, and Special Yoga in Harrow Road.
-I am accredited by the Yoga Alliance and the British Wheel of Yoga.
+I have also attended courses at Sivananda Yoga and Special Yoga: accredited by the Yoga Alliance and the British Wheel of Yoga.

-My teaching focuses mainly on Hatha yoga.
-This consists of the physical yoga of exercise (Asana) and breathing (Pranayama), and I always provide a period of meditation (Dhyana) also.
+My teaching focuses mainly on Hatha yoga, which consists of the physical yoga of exercise (Asana) and breathing (Pranayama).
+I always provide a period of meditation (Dhyana) also.
 This approach is taken from the “Eight Limbs of Yoga”, as set out in Patanjali’s Yoga Sutras.

 My continuing professional development in yoga includes: